trendmicro/cloudone-community/Conformity/Integration/aws-cf-well-architected-review-tool/README.md

 This tools sets up a synchronization link between Cloud One Conformity and a AWS Well Architected review.

+The sync is intended to assist answering the questions in a Well Architected review.
+It works by populating the 'Notes' field with a summary of Conformity findings.
+This summary can be used to determine whether a workload is applying the best practices effectively.

-The sync goes in one direction from Conformity to the AWS Well Architected tool.
-If configurations are remediated you need to run the synchronization again to update the Well Architected tool **but keep in mind that existing notes will be over-written.**
+The sync goes in one direction and works only by demand: from Conformity to the AWS Well Architected tool.
+If configurations are remediated you need to run the synchronization again **but keep in mind that existing notes will be over-written.**

-Setting up the Sync tool creates 2 IAM Roles and their policies, AWS SSM Parameters, a secret and a Lambda function.
+For further detail, see the resources below:

-See [AWS Well Architected Tool](https://cloudone.trendmicro.com/docs/conformity/aws-integration/#aws-well-architected-tool) for further details about Conformity's integration with the Well Architected tool.
+- See [AWS Well Architected Tool](https://cloudone.trendmicro.com/docs/conformity/aws-integration/#aws-well-architected-tool) for further details about Conformity's integration with the Well Architected tool.

-See [Conformity Well Architected API](https://cloudone.trendmicro.com/docs/conformity/api-reference/tag/Well-Architected-Tool) for further details about the Conformity WellArchitected sync API.
+- See [Conformity Well Architected API](https://cloudone.trendmicro.com/docs/conformity/api-reference/tag/Well-Architected-Tool) for further details about the Conformity WellArchitected sync API.

 ## Pre-requisites

 - Administrator access to the AWS Console.
 In default, sufficient access rights to run CloudFormation templates and to invoke Lambda functions from the [AWS CLI](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) or [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html)
+- AWS Account Id
 - Ensure the [workload has been defined](https://docs.aws.amazon.com/wellarchitected/latest/userguide/define-workload.html) in the AWS Well Architected tool
 - Have the following information available:
   _ [**Cloud One Account Id**](https://cloudone.trendmicro.com/docs/cloud-account-management/aws/#cloud-account-page)